SSWConsulting/SSW.Rules.Content/rules/rule/rule.md

 **Figure: Markdown to generate headings and blockquotes**

-# This is a heading 1

-Lorem ipsum dolor sit amet.
-Ut enim ad minim veniam, quis nostrud exercitation. qui officia deserunt mollit anim id est laboru.

-## This is a heading 2
+## This is a heading 2 (We never use heading 1 in SSW Rules Content to improve SEO, that's because the title is already a heading 1)

 Lorem ipsum dolor sit amet.
 Ut enim ad minim veniam, quis nostrud exercitation. qui officia deserunt mollit anim id est laboru.